vecano/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 The plot below shows the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.
+There seems to be more activity during the weekends and it is distributed more evenly accross the active intervals.

 ```r